LeeT27/scatterV/README.md

 ---
 ## Goals
-- Implement a fully functional RV32I base set instruction set that ensures compatability with standard RISC-V assembly code
+- Implement the full RV32I base instruction set that can run basic RISC-V assembly
-- Understand the math theory behind LFSR-based pseudorandom number generation to integrate the instruction `RND`
+- Understand the math theory behind hardware random number generation to add on a custom `RND` instruction
+- Understand the impact of pipeline hazards and apply mitigation techniques
-- Learn the full FPGA toolchain flow (synthesis, implementation, bitstream generation) using Xilinx Vivado
+- Develop experience with the full FPGA toolchain flow (synthesis, implementation, bitstream generation) using Vivado
-- Understand how to display decimal numbers on FPGA using a Seven-Segment Decoder module
+- Interface with FPGA peripherals, like outputing decimal numbers on a seven-segment display
-- Understand the effects of hazards on expected output and how to avoid them
+- Program an assembly program that utilizes counters and the 'RND' instruction for a demo video
 ---

 ## Features